 Beitsch discussed some alternative solutions that may work better for Orange County, including the creation of a trust fund to support housing developers in creating more homes.

 “I believe we identified in (our) report maybe a dozen projects that were greatly accelerated as a result of rather small — at least I consider them small — incentives by closing the gap between what a developer... implementing projects or programs can be able to afford versus the gap that then was closed again, and sometimes in a very small way, by a trust fund,” he said.

-Another small solution Beitsch talked about was transforming single-family homes in multi-family homes through creating accessory dwellings; this way, larger developers wouldn’t have so much influence over the cost of housing.
+Another small solution Beitsch talked about was transforming single-family homes into multi-family homes by creating accessory dwellings; this way, larger developers wouldn’t have so much influence over the cost of housing.

 By allowing the owner of a single family home to use a smaller portion of the property as an additional unit, Beitsch argued, more homes could be made in Orange County, driving down prices and making the housing market somewhat more affordable.

 “Suddenly, if we think of these individual property owners as potential developers, we have vastly improved the opportunities for multiple persons to deliver housing to the market without the constraints of relying on large developers,” he said.